Excel VBA: Save and Close Workbook (5 Suitable Examples)

 Inserting Button to Save and Close Workbook in Excel

-• Then, the mouse cursor will change and drag a box inside the Workbook.
+• Use the mouse to drag a box inside the Workbook.

 Final Output of Inserting Button to Save and Close Workbook in Excel